-The Rane One features a battle style central mixer section.
+The Rane One features a battle-style central mixer section.

 The EQ is a standard setup that features a 3-band EQ along with Level control and a Filter.
 Standard stuff but effective.
 The knobs feel good and are a good size.
 The added distance and different color of the Filter knob is also a welcome design choice.

 The center panel features line switches for both decks.
 Below these, you’ll find level meters for both channels along with the master VU meter.
-Individual control over Master and Booth output are easily accessible here.
+Individual control over Master and Booth output is easily accessible here.

 The rest of the mixer focuses on FX controls.
 Two FX paddles along with Depth and Beat control knobs.
 Plus 6 FX activation buttons.
 The paddles are fun to use and mimic battle-style mixers.
 A departure from the way many other digital controllers handle FX.

 Nothing is notably groundbreaking in the layout.
-But, the spacing and feature set feel natural and encourages a smooth workflow.
+But, the spacing and feature set feels natural and encourages a smooth workflow.
 But for some DJs, the lack of access to an extra 2 channels may be a dealbreaker.

 The Rane One offers Serato DJ Pro.
 Serato is the natural option for a controller like this.
 Solid software that is functional and well respected.
 Installation is a breeze and you’ll be ready to get mixing quickly.

 As always there is a distinct difference between analog gear compared to digital-based gear.
 The FX and feature set is software-based.
 For some DJs that may be an issue.
-Note that if you do want to use the Rane for DVS that it is an added upgrade to Serato.
+Note that if you do want to use the Rane for DVS it is an added upgrade to Serato.